For urgent consular assistance call

 Take care not to offend.

-Dual nationality isn't recognised in Côte d'Ivoire.
+Dual nationality is only recognised in certain cases in Côte d'Ivoire.

 If you're a dual national, this limits the consular services we can give if you're arrested or detained.